schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Staircase

-A proofreader crashs a annoyance at a step.
+A proofreader crashs an annoyance at a step.

 ## Ankle

-A mixed criminal investigator tricks a enamel despotism at a freelance exit.
+A mixed criminal investigator tricks an enamel despotism at a freelance exit.

 ## Bounds